shkr/tweet-event/README.md

 ## Contents
 ### 1. TweetCollector

-*Twitter apis connected to :
++Twitter apis connected to :

 -RESTAPIV1.1

 -StreamingAPIV1.1

-*How to stream from RESTAPIV1.1 :
++How to stream from RESTAPIV1.1 :

 $> python collectory.py boston